FooChilde/WheelsTrainer/README.md

 ## Installation
 ### For End Users
 1. Download the latest release for your OS from the Releases page.
+For Intel Mac users, download the `x64.dmg`.
+For Apple Silicon users (M1, M2, etc), download the `arm64.dmg`.
 2. Windows: Run `WheelsTrainer-Setup-x.x.x-Windows.exe` and complete setup wizard.
-3. macOS: Open `WheelsTrainer-x.x.x-macOS.dmg` and drag to Applications.
+3. macOS: Open the `.dmg` and drag `WheelsTrainer.app` to Applications.
 Then, right-click on the Applications folder, select "New Terminal at Folder" and enter the command `xattr -c /applications/wheelstrainer.app`.
 This writes an attribute to the downloaded copy of the app that allows it to bypass gatekeeper and open despite it not containing an Apple Developer Certificate.

 ## Usage
 1. Launch the application.
 If launching for the first time, activation may be required.
 2. Configure your controller type in Settings:
-   - OSC Mode: For Inertia Wheels controllers
+   - OSC Mode: For Inertia Wheels controllers.
+Match your IP Address and Port settings to your OSC server.
-   - Mouse Mode: For HammerHead/Black-Tek/Rexy Wheels or other mouse-style controllers
+   - Mouse Mode: For HammerHead/Black-Tek/Rexy Wheels or other mouse-style controllers.
+Click on the `STBY` button in the main window for player control.
+Press `Esc` key to exit.
 3. Load any YouTube spherical video using the URL input near the bottom left corner of the player.
 4. Adjust FOV and framing tools as desired.